 Faculty members undergoing non-mandatory reviews who are unsuccessful may withdraw their applications without penalty at any time during the College-level review process.

-Applicant's Portfolio
+Applicant's Portfolio/Electronic Folder

-Since the major responsibility for review rests with the department and college, thorough documentation should be submitted as evidence for all items claimed in the candidate's vita.
-However, before the portfolio is sent for university-level review, the candidate should select no more than three examples that best represent his/her career highlights and submit three copies of the dossier in a three-inch (maximum) three-ring binders, including attachments.
+Since the major responsibility for review rests with the department and college, thorough documentation should be submitted by the candidate as evidence for all items claimed in the candidate's vita.

 A. Face Sheet